California Guard Card F.A.Q.

 - Do I have to take a drug test?
 No. BSIS does not require a drug test in order to apply for a guard card.

 - How much does it cost to get my guard card?
-In addition to the cost of your security training classes, you’ll need to pay for Livescan fingerprinting ($49 + variable “rolling” service fee) and BSIS application processing ($50 for mail-in or $51 for online).
+In addition to the cost of your security training classes, you’ll need to pay for Livescan fingerprinting ($49 + variable “rolling” service fee) and BSIS application processing ($50 for mail-in or online).

 - How long does the application process take?
 BSIS usually processes new applications within 15-20 days, but it can be as few as 3-5 days.
 While you wait for your actual guard card to arrive in the mail, your name will show up on the BSIS website so employers can verify your security guard registration.